GrumioEstCoquus/MATH261A-final-project/README.md

 # MATH261A-project
-Repository for simple linear regression project for MATH 261A at SJSU.
+Repository for final regression project for MATH 261A at SJSU.

 ## Data

-Data used in this project is obtained from [Harvard Datverse](https://dataverse.harvard.edu/), and was collected by James Navalta, who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).
+Data used in this project is obtained from [San Jose CA Open Data Portal](https://data.sanjoseca.gov/dataset/building-performance-ordinance), and is a collection of data from buildings subject to the Energy and Water Building Performance Ordinance.
+The city of San Jose provided the data under the [Creative Commons CC Zero License](https://opendefinition.org/licenses/cc-zero/).

 ## External Resources